Beta-alanine is a non-essential amino acid.

 What are amino acids?

-Non-essential amino acids can be made by the body, so they don’t have to be provided by food.
+The body can make Non-essential amino acids, so they don’t have to be provided by food.
 Amino acids are the building blocks of proteins.

 Where is Beta-alanine found?

 β-Alanine is not found in any major proteins or enzymes.
-It is a component of the naturally occurring peptides carnosine and anserine and also of pantothenic acid (vitamin B5), which itself is a component of coenzyme A.
+It is a component of the naturally occurring peptides carnosine and anserine, and pantothenic acid (vitamin B5), which is a component of coenzyme A.

 Under normal conditions, β-alanine is metabolized into acetic acid. β-Alanine is the rate-limiting precursor of carnosine, which is to say carnosine levels are limited by the amount of available β-alanine, not histidine.